byamashiro/Research_Projects/README.md

     - [x] Energy range flux selections (6 channels) (7/10/2017)
     - [ ] Collect GOES data from legacy satellites if specific date is not found
         - [ ] Integrate GOES 8-13 satellites for date ranges
+        - [ ] Collect "new_avg" data
+          - [ ] Collect the same "new_full" data in the modern proton event dates
+        - [ ] Specify energy range to be collected, must be over 100 MeV
+        - [ ] Script must be modified for changes in strings in the "new_avg" files
+          - [ ] Attempt to pull specific GOES model from file string (i.e g10, 10)

 - [ ] Collect GOES-15 Xray data